 Transportation Systems Management and Operations (TSMO) is a set of strategies that focus on operational improvements that can optimize the safety and reliability of the transportation system.
 This requires organizational and institutional strategies to administer comprehensive solutions that can be quickly implemented at a relatively lower cost compared to capital expansion.
 TSMO may enable transportation agencies to maximize the benefits of available resources.

-TSMO and program planning has rapidly emerged as a tool for state departments of transportation (DOTs).
-With the acceleration of this trend, more DOTs are in need of information and guidance on developing statewide strategic and localized program plans.
+TSMO strategic and planning documents have rapidly emerged as a tool for state departments of transportation (DOTs) and partners.
+With the acceleration of this trend, more DOTs are in need of information and guidance on developing statewide and regional TSMO plans.

-The objective of this synthesis is to document the key components of state DOT statewide strategic and localized program TSMO plans.
+The objective of this synthesis is to document practices for the development and implementation of state DOT statewide and regional TSMO plans.

 Information to be gathered will include but not be limited to:

-• Whether or not state DOT TSMO plans are localized or statewide strategic plans
+· Whether or not state TSMO plans are regional and/or statewide strategic plans

-• When DOT TSMO program plans were adopted and how they have been implemented
+· When were TSMO plans adopted and how have TSMO plans evolved

 Information will be collected through literature review, survey of DOTs, and follow-up interviews with selected agencies for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.